-1. The housing provider must provide to each of its applicants and to each of its tenants the notice of occupancy rights and the certification form at each of the following times:

-(i) At the time the applicant is denied assistance or admission under a covered housing program;

-(ii) At the time the individual is provided assistance or admission under the covered housing program;

-(iii) With any notification of eviction or notification of termination of assistance; and

-(iv) During the 12-month period following December 16, 2016, either during the annual recertification or lease renewal process, whichever is applicable, or, if there will be no recertification or lease renewal for a tenant during the first year after the rule takes effect, through other means.

-- 2. The individual or family shall not be required to meet any other eligibility criteria or preferences for the project.
-The individual or family shall retain their original homeless or chronically homeless status for the purposes of the transfer. - 3.
-The PSH tenant shall notify USHS housing provider's management office and submit a written request for a transfer. - 4.
-The USHS housing provider will provide reasonable accommodations to this policy for individuals with disabilities. - 5.
-The PSH tenant's written request for an emergency transfer should include either:

-a.
-A statement expressing that the PSH tenant reasonably believes that there is a threat of imminent harm from further violence if the PSH tenant were to remain in the same dwelling unit assisted under the USHS Housing Provider's program; OR b.
-A statement that the PSH tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the PSH tenant's request for an emergency transfer.
+- 1. The Housing Provider must provide to each of its participants the Notice of Occupancy Rights under the Violence Against Women Act. - a.
+VAWA protections include; right to report crime, prohibition against retaliation and discrimination, prohibitions against denials or terminations based on victim status, distribution of VAWA notice of occupancy rights, requirement of VAWA lease addendum for landlords receiving CoC funding, emergency transfers and lease bifurcation, victim right to self-certify and housing provider documentation requirements/ limitations, right to confidentiality. - 2.
+The Housing Provider must provide to each of its participants the notice of occupancy rights and the certification form at each of the following times: - a.
+At the time the participant is denied admission under a covered PSH program. - b.
+At the time the participant is provided assistance or admission under the covered PSH program. - c.
+With any notification of termination of assistance or program discharge. - 3.
+The participant or family shall not be required to meet any other eligibility criteria or preferences for the project. - 4.
+The participant or family shall retain their original homeless or chronically homeless status for the purpose of the transfer. - 5.
+The PSH Participant shall notify the Housing Provider and submit a written request for a transfer.
+The Housing Provider will immediately work with the PSH Participant to establish a safety plan. - 6.
+The Housing provider will provide reasonable accommodations to this policy for individuals with disabilities. - 7.
+The PSH Participant's written request for an emergency transfer should include either: - a.
+A statement expressing that the PSH Participant reasonably believes that there is a threat of imminent harm from further violence if the PSH Participant remains in their current housing.

+OR